ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/observability-monitoring.md

 ## Introduction

-Observability is the practice of ensuring we know what is going on in our service at any time, in a consumable way.
+Observability is the practice of ensuring we know what is going on in our service at any time, in a accessible and consumable way.

 This includes the visibility of